You must file your employment information each payday instead of filing an Employer monthly schedule (IR348) every month.

 For the first month you'll:

-- delegate others or reset access for others to use the Payroll returns account
+- delegate others or reset access for others to use the Payroll account if you are filing online

-- file your Employment deductions (IR345) and make the payment for that IR348 on the required due date
+- file your Employment deductions (IR345) for March 2019 and make the payment for that IR348 on the required due date

 - file your employment information each payday